 We know our students and families are all coping with the uncertainty of COVID-19.
 These can cause emotions of fear, anxiety, stress and more.
-While we navigate these uncertain times there are a number of resources to help students and families cope with their emotional needs.
+While we navigate these uncertain times there are a number of resources to help students and families support their social/emotional well-being.

 Links & Resources: